diegoarvz4/React-MusicTeachers/README.md

 # Rect - Music Teachers

-> This is a React Application that acts as the front-end of a Music Teachers app.
+> This is a React Application that acts as the front-end of a Music Teachers app by fetchinf from this RoR API https://fathomless-headland-51075.herokuapp.com/.

 # Screenshot coming Soon!